MarketSquare/robotframework-angularjs/TESTING.rst

     if __name__ == "__main__":
         unittest.main()

 I went through a couple interations before settling on the above.
 Let me go through the syncronous javascript script.
 First, I like the simplicity of it.
-One iteration had a couple of calls to notifyWhenNoOutstandingRequests()

-To Add - Discussion on decision to use syncronous javascript call verses asyncronous call.
+One iteration had a couple of calls to notifyWhenNoOutstandingRequests() with the (incorrect) thinking that I needed to ask twice to force the javascript execution stack to push through, if you will, the callback function.
+Remember, having the callback function return (with false) is the indication we are not waiting.
+But it turns out this not necessary as the function notifyWhenNoOutstandingRequests immediately calls the callback function if the outstanding request count is zero and thus sets the waiting flag to false.
+Summarizing, the javascript code sets the waiting flag to true stating we are waiting, calls notifyWhenNoOutstandingRequests and if not waiting sets the flag to false then returns the flag.
+So with a syncronous call we get back an immediate answers of the state of angular.

+The use of a syncronous call by the AngularJSLibrary differs from other non-WebDriverJS ports of protractor.
+Almost all other ports use asyncronous javascript call.
+For this I don't understand.
+I understand why I choose a syncronious call but I don't see why asynchronous.
+So just as above I broke it down I tried to make an asycronous call to do the same.
+No luck.
+Then I did the second option, Google.
+[Note, this is the correct order.
+I tried something first and then tried Google.
+This is the best approach because it helps you to really think about the problem and not be trapped by the first answer that comes up.]
+So I tired Google and ... no luck.
+Some good resources but nothing worked as expected.
+Then I had the ah ha moment (which was really a duh moment) - Selenium test code!

+The javascript tests can be found under py/test/selenium/webdriver/common/executing_async_javascript_tests.py.
+These async tests make more sense (to me at least) but don't give much depth to asyncronous javascript calls.

 Implicit Wait for Angular
 -------------------------